Rajeevvas/trail/README.md

-I'm Just creating all thesem files as a trail
+I'm Just creating all these files as a trail